DETAILED ACTION

 a selection of a plot format;

-the generated GUI.
+display the generated notification.

-These claim limitations are data and mathematical concepts, which are abstract ideas of mathematical concepts, as discussed in MPEP §§2016.04(a)(2)(I), and/or mental processes, as discussed in MPEP §2016.04(a)(2)(III).
+These claim limitations are data and mathematical concepts, which are abstract ideas of mathematical concepts, as discussed in MPEP §§2106.04(a)(2)(I), and/or mental processes, as discussed in MPEP §2106.04(a)(2)(III).
 Under the broadest reasonable interpretation, the mental processes cover performance of the limitations in the mind, and/or with pen and paper, but for the recitation of generic computer components that are used merely as a tool to implement the abstract ideas.
 That is, other than reciting a processor, nothing in the claim precludes the mental process steps from practically being performed in the human mind.
 Additionally, the mere nominal recitation of a generic processor does not take the claim limitations out of the mental processes grouping.

 Therefore, claim 1 recites limitations that fall into the mathematical concept and/or mental process groups of abstract ideas.